cn0047/stash/ed/ad/graph.md

 Topological Sorting don't have to be unique.
 Won't work for Directed Acyclic Graph (DAG).

-* Kahn's Algorithm
+* Kahn's Algorithm.
-* Tarjan's Algorithm
+* Tarjan's Algorithm.